calligraphic/ca-job-board/src/JobCategories/components/JobCategoriesItem/JobCategoriesItem.README.md

 - Support (IT, Tax Compliance, etc.)
 - Other

-*Which of our internal job titles best describes this position (for applicants using the search feature)?*
+*Which of our internal job titles best describes this position (for applicants using the search feature) *

 - Leasing Associate
 - Leasing Consultant